-James Associate, Campus Recruiting Human Capital Management Division, Hong Kong
+James Executive Director/Vice President, Campus Recruiting Human Capital Management Division, Hong Kong

 Recruiting gives you instant and direct exposure to all areas of the business.
 It is a big responsibility, given the focus that Goldman Sachs places on attracting the right person for each role.

 I was looking to gain international experience by starting my career in Germany, having studied German and Politics at the University of Nottingham.
 A friend made me aware that Goldman Sachs offers a Year Abroad Program for students.
 I applied for the role and was fortunate that a full-time opportunity ensued.